leoncvlt/cryptodex/README.md

 ### `balance`
 Displays your current portfolio balance, alongside with the latest target allocation.

+Options:
+- `--log`: Writes the current portfolio balance to a timestamped .csv file inside a `.balances` folder in the current working directory

 ### `buy [OPTIONS] [AMOUNT]`
 Invest a lump sum `[AMOUNT]` into the portfolio by purchasing assets units proportionally to their target allocations.